Vodafone/HelloV2XWorld-Android/README.md

 * A software able to open rar & zip archives is already installed on your laptop.
 * You have some experience in Android application development in Java using Android Studio.
 * You already created One virtual device in Android Studio (Android 8 or higher).
-* Your Internet connectivity is up and working.
+* Your Internet connectivity is up and running.
 * You are available for 15 minutes.

 ### Download the V2X-SDK library for Android